twxjyg/Hybrid-A-Star-U-Turn-Solution/README-EN.md

 ## Solution：

-Use A_star to find drivable trajectory.
-Need notice that when our space is descreted, the path comes out from a-star is not drivable, because it's not smooth and doesn't concern car motion model, for example car's maximum turn radius.
+Use A-Star to find drivable trajectory.
+Need notice that when our space is descreted, the path comes out from A-Star is not drivable, because it's not smooth and doesn't concern car motion model, for example car's maximum turn radius.
 For solve that issue, the Hybrid-A-Star solution comes out.
 In Hybrid-A-Star solution, we count car's motion model into search algorithm, make sure each step of search(exploration) is under constraint of motion model.

 Rough compute process is: